xmos/lib_mic_array/doc/rst/src/decimator_stages.rst

 .. note::

-   Although the first stage has a fixed decimation factor of 32, its coefficients must differ for 16 kHz, 32 kHz, and 48 kHz output paths.
+   Although the first stage has a fixed decimation factor of 32, its coefficients must differ for 16 kHz, 32 kHz, and 48 kHz output sampling rate paths.
-   The passband must be extended appropriately so sufficient bandwidth is preserved before the second stage decimates by 6 (→16 kHz), 3 (→32 kHz), or 2 (→48 kHz).
+   The passband must be extended appropriately so sufficient bandwidth is preserved before the second stage decimates by 6 (output sampling rate 16 kHz), 3 (output sampling rate 32 kHz), or 2 (output sampling rate 48 kHz).

 The increased sample rate will place a higher MIPS burden on the processor.
 The typical MIPS usage (see section :ref:`resource_usage`) is in the order of 11 MIPS per channel